The 5 most important help desk KPIs

 “There is surely nothing quite so useless as doing with great efficiency what should not be done at all.”

-As the co-founder and CEO of Hiver, a help desk software company, I’ve come to determine that these 5 help desk KPIs are typically the most important:
+As the co-founder and CEO of Hiver, a help desk software company, I’ve come to determine that there a handful of core metrics that are the most important to track.

 - First response